byu-oit/kotlin-uapi/docs/content/_tutorial/index.md

     * `/openapi2.{yml, json}`
     * `/openapi3.{yml, json}`

-{% capture better_ways %}
-There may be better ways to represent some of the data in this API.
-However, the model has been chosen to better demonstrate the features of the UAPI Runtime.
+> There may be better ways to represent some of the data in this API.
+However, the model has been chosen to better demonstrate
-{% endcapture %}
-{% include callouts/demo.html content=better_ways %}
+> the features of the UAPI Runtime.
+{: .callout-demo }

 ## Library Backend